Haakon's mission takes him to Scarborough in 1066

 "But you said the techs found a feedback resonance in the fabric of time.
 This could be what's causing it.
 You've got to stop Ralf."

-The fanatical certainty in Gunnar's voice gave Haakon pause.
+The rigid certainty in Gunnar's voice gave Haakon pause.
 On the other hand, he could be right.
 Probably not, given the nature of what the simulations showed, but he could be.
 He shrugged.
 "Maybe, maybe not.
 I'm here to investigate, not to sentence locals to needless deaths.
 More likely it's nothing at all."

 Shouts echoed in the distance, and Haakon tensed.